-STOP 20: At the top of the hill is a good exposure (image to right) of the dolerite dike (d) from Stop 19 cutting through the gray-weathering, highly fractured, Lynn Volcanic Complex (Zpt).
+STOP 20: At the top of the hill is a good exposure (image to right) of the dolerite dike (d) from Stop 19 cutting through the gray-weathering, highly fractured, crystal tuff in the Wakefield Formation of the Lynn Volcanic Complex (Zlvx).
 The volcanic rock here is a type of felsite, a name for any light-colored fine-grained igneous rock.
-The felsite here is tuff.
+The felsite here is crystal tuff.
 Tuff is an extrusive (erupted at Earth's surface) volcanic rock made of volcanic ash (fine glass particles) and other components, which can include: 1) chunks of molten or solid blobs of lava, which when bubbly are called pumice; 2) crystals that started to form in the magma prior to the eruption; and 3) pieces of rock ripped up by the exploding magma called lithic fragments.
 Lithic fragments can be volcanic rocks from earlier eruptions during the same period of volcanism, or they can be fragments ripped up from any older rock unit encountered by the erupting magma in the subsurface.
-The crystals in the tuff on Middle Hill appear as tiny white specks in the rock (arrow on image to right).
+The crystals in the tuff on Middle Hill appear as tiny white specks in the rock (arrows on image to right of cut rock).
 Lithic fragments are present, but very sparse.
 Note how fractured the volcanic rock is in this area because it is near some major faults.